Roman conquest of Anglesey: Surrender

 The virtue of Tacitus's hero become widely known: "And so, peace having been sued for and the island given up, Agricola became great and famous..."

 Aftermath

 After the second invasion of Anglesey the Romans administered the island for over three centuries.

 Military occupation

 The Cemlyn Cropmark is the first Roman military site on the island dated around the time of the second invasion in 77 CE.
 The cropmark was discovered in 1990 on an aerial photograph during a long dry spell.
-In 2015, David Hopewell and John Burman performed a geophysical survey of the cropmark, and this revealed characteristics of a typical Roman fortlet.
+In 2015 a geophysical survey of the cropmark revealed characteristics of a typical Roman fortlet.
 Partial excavation of the site found two coins, one from Nerva's reign and one from Hadrian's, supporting the dating of the fortlet to post-invasion consolidation.
 The fortlet overlooks Cemlyn Bay, a good landing place on the north-coast of the island, and would have most likely served as a guide for landing sea-craft as well as a policing station for those wanting access to Anglesey.